What personal computer equipment is recommended at NNU?

 Desktop computers generally have a longer life simply because they are not jostled around as much as laptops, and because their environment is more controlled.
-Laptops tend to be subjected to wide temperature changes as they are carried across the campus or are transported in vehicles, but newer models are more rugged, and mobile computing is very helpful in today's world.
+Laptops tend to be subjected to wide temperature changes as they are carried across the campus or are transported in vehicles, but newer laptop models are more rugged, and last longer than they used to!

-There is a lot of debate as to whether a Mac or PC is best for certain tasks.
 At NNU, course work has been designed to help a student achieve their work, regardless of the type of computer they own.
 If a Mac is needed for certain work, a Mac lab is available.
-The student computer labs across campus also have Mac and PC computers in them.
-In short, this question boils down to personal preference.
+The question of whether a student brings a laptop, desktop, Mac or PC really boils down to personal preference.

 Minimum Computer Specifications